R Dir: Bradley Cooper | Warner | 2h 16min

 Video: How’s it look?

-There’s an homage to the 1976 version and if not, perhaps I’m reading too much into the way this looks?
-Lens flares abound, creating a warm, sun-kissed atmosphere that belies the true nature of the film.
-Warner’s 2.40:1 HEVC 4K image leaves nothing to the imagination and certainly pulls no punches.
+As of this writing Warner has not released the Encore version onto 4K.
+I’m sure it’s in the pipeline, but with this one we get Blu-ray only.
+The same look and feel abounds, of course and we’re treated with a warm, sun-kissed atmosphere that belies the true nature of the film.
+Warner’s 2.40:1 AVC HD image leaves nothing to the imagination and certainly pulls no punches.
 It looks amazing.
 Cooper’s auburn hair gets tossed from side to side as he’s slurping down gin and tonics.
 All the while we’re treated to an image of Lady Gaga we don’t see much – her without makeup.
 She’s really quite attractive.
 From long wide shots to the intimate close-ups, A Star is Born looks simply awesome on your HDTV.
-Thanks to the HDR, we do get a bit more depth than the Blu-ray, but even that looks just fine.
 It’s tack sharp and fine-looking image from beginning to end.

 Audio: How’s it sound?

-The film, a musical, puts the viewer in the center of the action.
+The Dolby Atmos soundtrack found on the Blu-ray and 4K theatrical versions is present here.
+And being a musical, it puts the viewer in the center of the action.
 If you didn’t know better, you’d think you had front row seats!
 The uncompressed Dolby Atmos soundtrack is second to none with painstakingly precise vocals and a soundstage that’ll fill your viewing area with ambiance.
 The spoken word is a bit different as Cooper seems to have lowered his voice by a few octaves and seems to be channeling Jeff Bridges’ character from Crazy Heart.
 In other words, he mumbles.
 But that might be part of his character who drinks and pops pills to get through the day.
 I wouldn’t guess articulation is his main concern.
 Or maybe he’s trying to match Sam Elliott’s vocal inflection?
 Whatever the case, vocals aside, this really is an amazing-sounding track that will surely please.

 Supplements: What are the extras?